Android 15 compatibility on Windows

-Note: This problem only affects Windows; Intel iGPU work very well with Genymotion on Linux.
+This problem only affects Windows.
+Intel iGPU work very well with Genymotion on Linux.

-In the device settings, in the DISPLAY tab, Advanced section, set the OpenGL ES maximum API version to 3.0 or 2.0.
+To adjust the OpenGL ES maximum API version, open the device settings, in the DISPLAY tab, Advanced section, and set the OpenGL ES maximum API version to 3.0 or 2.0.

 Laptop with discrete GPU